Frequently Asked Questions

-American Military University is part of the American Public University System (APUS), which is accredited by the Higher Learning Commission (HLC).
-The HLC accredits degree-granting institutions located in a 19-state region, and is recognized by the U.S. Department of Education (ED), and the Council for Higher Education Accreditation (CHEA).
+American Military University is part of the American Public University System, which is accredited by the Higher Learning Commission (HLC).
+The HLC accredits degree-granting institutions located in the United States, and is recognized by the U.S. Department of Education (ED), and the Council for Higher Education Accreditation (CHEA).
 In addition, some academic programs also have specialized accreditation.

 Complete our short online application to start the admission process.
 You’ll be asked to choose your academic program (major) when you complete the application form.
-It should take you less than 15 minutes to complete the form, and there is no fee to apply.
+It should only take a few minutes to complete the form, and there is no fee to apply.

 After you submit your application, an admissions representative will walk you through the steps you need to get started, including the documents you'll need to submit.
 You can register for courses after you have been admitted to the university and your program.
 If you’re a graduate student, you may register for your first course after proof of a conferred bachelor’s degree is received.
 Selective programs may require additional documentation before registration is permitted.